 - Greater traffic to your site.
 If a person is interested in your content, then there is a chance that he or she will become an active member of the community or bring profit to the company by purchasing a product.

-But before recommending something about building communities, let’s first define what are the best places to create them.
+But before recommending something about building eCommerce communities for online store or marketplace, let’s first define what are the best places to create them.

 Best platforms to create a community for an online brand